 Symptoms of Shoulder Dislocation

-- Swelling and lump about the front of the shoulder
+Swelling and Lump at the Front of the Shoulder

-Shoulder fractures are usually diagnosed with X-rays of the area and by physical examination and sometimes, additional imaging techniques may be used.
+Injuries to the shoulder are usually diagnosed with X-rays of the area and by physical examination.
+Sometimes, your shoulder doctor may use additional imaging techniques to develop a treatment plan for you.